stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/overview.md

-# Tronador
+# Overview

-Dynamic test environments on Kubernetes on demand!
+Environment-as-a-Service; Dynamic test environments on Kubernetes on demand!

-## Overview

 Traditionally, many software development projects merge changes from developers into the repository, and then identify regressions resulting from those changes, followed by more patches to fix those bugs.